Do's and don'ts on-board an aircraft

 The do's and don'ts listed:

-- Drink plenty of water during your flight to avoid dehydration.
+• Do: Drink plenty of water to prevent dehydration.

 See you soon!